schlegelp/fastcore-rs/py/docs/Wrappers/index.md

 already be using routines implemented in `scipy.csgraph` - for example, to compute distances or extract connected components.

-Assuming your graphs are directed acyclic graphs (DAGs), you can use `fastcore` as drop-in replacement for some of these scipy functions:
+Assuming your graphs are rooted trees, you can use `fastcore` as drop-in replacement for some of these scipy functions:

 ```python
 >>> from scipy.sparse import csr_array